Stewmath/oracles-randomizer-ng/doc/ages_hard_guide.md

   changes the floor tile pattern.
   [[Video]](https://clips.twitch.tv/CrunchyBlushingHummingbirdMingLee)

-## Not in logic because you could softlock but still cool
+## Not in logic but still cool

 - Pass through the rock on the west side of Lynna City by switching with the Octorok.
 Clipping slightly into the fence tiles makes it slightly easier, using scent seeds to attract the Octorok makes it faster.
+Not in logic because you could softlock.
   [[Video]](https://imgur.com/vqk16pi)
 - Get scent seeds from D7 miniboss.
+- Hit the switch to nuun highlands with the magical boomerang.
+Requires "corner clipping" with the boomerang.